nashare/100_Days_Of_Frontend_Interview_Questions/README.md

      // 4
      const copy4 = structuredClone(data)
      ```
+        1. Shallow Clone
+   A shallow clone only copies the top-level properties of an object.
+If the original object has nested objects or arrays, the clone and the original will still reference the same nested objects or arrays.

+   1.1.
+Using Object.assign():

+   javascript
+   Copy code
+   const original = { a: 1, b: { c: 2 } };
+   const clone = Object.assign({}, original);
+   1.2.
+Using the Spread Operator:

+   javascript
+   Copy code
+   const original = { a: 1, b: { c: 2 } };
+   const clone = { ...original };
+   2. Deep Clone
+   A deep clone creates a copy of the original object along with all the nested objects or arrays.

+   2.1.
+Using JSON:

+   This method serializes the object to a JSON string and then parses it back to a new object.
+It's a quick way to deep clone but has limitations: it doesn't handle functions, undefined, special objects (like RegExp or Map), or circular references.

+   javascript
+   Copy code
+   const original = { a: 1, b: { c: 2 } };
+   const clone = JSON.parse(JSON.stringify(original));
+   2.2.
+Using a Library:

+   Libraries like Lodash provide deep clone utilities that handle more edge cases than the JSON method.

+   javascript
+   Copy code
+   const lodash = require('lodash');
+   const original = { a: 1, b: { c: 2 } };
+   const clone = lodash.cloneDeep(original);

 200. ### What is a JSON?
      JavaScript Object Notation (JSON) is a standard text-based format for representing structured data based on JavaScript object syntax.
 It is commonly used for transmitting data in web applications.